ogc1231/sound-burger/README.md

 - **Order Complete Message**

-    - Message appears when user correctly entered shipping address and clciked confirm order button.
+    - Message appears when user correctly enters shipping address and clicked confirm order button.

 ![screenshot](https://github.com/ogc1231/sound-burger/blob/main/documentation/screenshots/message-complete.png)

 - **Navbar**

-    - Links to all main pages users need access to, logged in user will see the basket and logout link/button, while new users will not see the basket and instead of logout will see signup and login buttons.
+    - Links to all main pages users need access to, logged in users will see the basket and logout link/button, while new users will not see the basket and instead of logout will see signup and login buttons.

 ![screenshot](https://github.com/ogc1231/sound-burger/blob/main/documentation/screenshots/navbar-full.png)